Fall in Massachusetts is my favorite time of year in my home state.

 There’s even a massive building dedicated to each of the New England states, Connecticut, Maine, Massachusetts, New Hampshire, Rhode Island, and Vermont.

+In 2023, The Big E will run from September 15 through October 1.
 To learn more about this fun Fall fair, check out my post about The Big E.

 Experience thrills and chills at Six Flags New England’s Fright Fest